What Is IRS Form W-9 and How to Fill it Out in 2022?

-Internal Revenue Service (IRS) Form W-9 or Request for Taxpayer Identification Number and Certification is a tax form used by U.S. businesses to get information from independent contractors (or freelancers) they hire for services and who are based in the United States.
+The IRS's Form W-9, Request for Taxpayer Identification Number and Certification, is a tax form used by US businesses to get information from independent contractors (or freelancers) based in the United States.

-Although businesses in the United States working with independent contractors do not withhold income tax or provide benefits (as they would for their regular employees), the IRS still wants to know how much the independent contractors received to ensure they pay the taxes.
-For that purpose, a business needs to file an information return through a Form 1099-NEC.
-Until 2020, the form used to report non-employee compensation was Form 1099-MISC.
+Although businesses in the United States working with independent contractors do not withhold income tax or provide benefits (such as Medicare or Social Security, which regular employees do receive), the IRS still wants to know how much the contractors received to ensure they are properly reporting their income.
+For that purpose, a business needs to file an information return through a Form 1099-NEC when they pay a contractor more than $600 in a year.

 Keep in mind Form W-9 is used only for service providers in the United States.
-If a business is hiring an independent contractor outside of the United States, they need to collect the Form W-8BEN (for individuals) or W-8BEN-E Form (for entities).
+If a business hires an independent contractor located outside of the United States, they collect Form W-8BEN (for individuals) or W-8BEN-E (for entities) instead.

 What is Form W-9 used for?